Henry Knox: Early life and marriage

 Knox supported the Sons of Liberty, an organization of agitators against what they considered tyrannical policies by the British Parliament.
 It is unknown if he participated in the 1773 Boston Tea Party, but he did serve on guard duty before the incident to make sure no tea was unloaded from the Dartmouth, one of the ships involved.
 The next year he refused a consignment of tea sent to him by James Rivington, a Loyalist in New York.

-Henry married Lucy Flucker (1756–1824), the daughter of Boston Loyalists, on June 16, 1774, despite opposition from her father, who had differing political views.
-Lucy's brother served in the British Army, and her family attempted to lure Knox to service there.
+At 24 years old, Henry married the well-educated Lucy Flucker (1756–1824), the 18 year-old daughter of wealthy Boston Loyalists, on June 16, 1774, despite opposition from her father, who had differing political views.
+Lucy was an avid reader and the couple met in 1773 at Henry's bookshop.
+Her brother served in the British Army, and her family attempted to lure Knox to service there.
+Lucy's Tory parents disowned her when she married Henry.
 Despite long separations due to his military service, the couple were devoted to one another for the rest of his life, and carried on an extensive correspondence.
 After the couple fled Boston in 1775, she remained essentially homeless until the British evacuated the city in March 1776.
 Even afterward, she often traveled to visit Knox in the field.
-Her parents left, never to return, with the British during their withdrawal from Boston after the Continental Army fortified Dorchester Heights, a success that hinged upon Knox's Ticonderoga expedition.
+Lucy never saw her estranged parents again after they left, never to return, with the British during their withdrawal from Boston after the Continental Army fortified Dorchester Heights, a success that hinged upon Knox's Ticonderoga expedition.
+The couple had 13 children but only 3 survived to adulthood.